willblev/PCBakers/_posts/2022-04-05-easy-mandarin-cake.md

   prep: 120+ minutes
   cook: 60 minutes
   ingredients_markdown: |-
-    * approx. 375 grams Mandarin oranges (about 5); use the 'Clementine' variety if possible as they are sweeter
+    * approx. 375 grams mandarin oranges (about 5); use the 'Clementine' variety if possible as they are sweeter
     * 6 large eggs
     * 225 grams white sugar
     * 250 grams ground almonds